-Our recent visit from Her Majesty's Inspectors of Education (HMIe) October 2012 highlighted the strengths of our school some of which are detailed below:
+Our most recent visit from Her Majesty's Inspectors of Education (HMIe) took place in October 2012 and highlighted the strengths of our school, some of which are detailed below:

 - Children are highly motivated, keen to learn and proud of their school. - Staff provide a very nurturing environment and support children's learning and development very well. - Staff feel valued and form a strong cohesive team which shows strong commitment to school and the children.